CompleteClosedCodeCore/CompleteClosedCodeLicense/README.md

-# CompleteClosedCodeLicense
+# Complete Closed Code License version 1(CCC1)
-This is complete closed code license repository.
+source code is closed and nonused. binary is closed and nonused.